-NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, which is in the Academic Information for Master's Degree Students section of this catalog.
+NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees (p.
+130), which is in the Academic Information for Master's Degree Students section of this catalog.

-The M.A. in Public Affairs Reporting requires 40 hours of graduate-level course work.
-In the fall semester, students enroll in two required courses: PAR 501 Advanced Public Affairs Reporting (6 hours), and PAR 510 Developing Public Policy in Illinois (4 hours).
+The M.A. in Public Affairs Reporting requires 40 hours of graduatelevel course work.
+In the fall semester, students enroll in two required courses: PAR 501 (6 hours), and PAR 510 (4 hours).
 Students choose other courses after consultation with their academic advisor.

-During the spring semester, students begin an internship, PAR 504 Internship I, with an experienced professional journalist covering state government and the Illinois General Assembly.
+During the spring semester, students begin an internship, PAR 504, with an experienced professional journalist covering state government and the Illinois General Assembly.
 This internship course (12 credit hours) includes a weekly seminar.
-PAR 503 Legislative Issues (2 hours) is also required during this semester.
+PAR 503 (2 hours) is also required during this semester.
 After consultation with an academic advisor, the student registers for other courses to maintain a full course load.

-Students participate in the second phase of the internship, PAR 505 Internship II, during the summer term (until July 1).
+Students participate in the second phase of the internship, PAR 505, during the summer term (until July 1).
 This internship period is considerably more intense, as it coincides with the conclusion of the legislative session.
 During the six-month internship, students receive a monthly stipend and tuition waiver.